ChrisEssery/group-project/Portfolio/Background.md

 Following Zimmerman (2004), we assign 'play' three categories.
 The first category refers to 'play' as 'game play', where play is a verb, involving action.
 In these cases play arises through the interaction with structures and rules.
 This is what one might typically think of when talking about play.
 The second category is ludic activity.
 This refers to instances of play where activities are not only games, but rather unstructured play.
 It's a simulation of play, and there are no strongly defined objectives.
 The third category involves play as a mindset.
 Here, play is more of an adjective where the spirit of play is imbibed into non-typical play activities.

-There is a theory of play, developed by Richard Ryan, using the PENS model, the Player Experience of Needs Satisfaction.
+There is a theory of play, developed by Richard Ryan, using the PENS model, that is, 'Player Experience of Needs Satisfaction'.
 We have three key needs to satisfy through play.
 First there is competence, feelings of pride and self-confidence, self-efficacy towards activity and mastery of a challenge.
 Instil these feelings of pride and self-efficacy, you help push a person reach what they think to be there limits and then go beyond those limits.
 Autonomy is all about freedom and agency, feeling in control and being able to self-express.
 Finally, there is relatedness, of connecting with others and feeling like you are a part of community.
-These are aspects of intrinsic motivations (see R.A.M.P).
+These are aspects of intrinsic motivations.
+It is these three needs that we aim to satisfy through play.

-A Theory of Fun for Game Design was very useful for practical study of fun in game design.

 From our perspective, we decided it was important to address the issues of loneliness and isolation in a fun, playful way.
-We also decided to create our platform as a game with rules and a simple, visually appealing front-end.
+This can be categorised as the first of Zimmerman's categories, namely 'game play'.
+We also decided to create our platform to meet the needs of our players, and in particular to satisfy Ryan's three needs stated above.
+But what about our approach to rules?
+When it came to our approach to game rules we had to ask ourselves a series of questions.
+It is to these questions we now turn.

 ### Rules versus open-endedness